owncloud-archive/documentation/README.rst

   core Architecture.

-Please work in the appropriate branch. stable6 is for ownCloud 6, stable7 is for ownCloud 7, stable 8 is for ownCloud 8.0, and master is version 8.1.
+Please work in the appropriate branch. stable6 is for ownCloud 6, stable7 is for ownCloud 7, stable 8 is for ownCloud 8.0, stable 8.1 is for ownCloud 8.1, and master is version 8.2.

 .. note:: ``configuration_server/config_sample_php_parameters.rst`` is auto-generated from the core config.sample.php file; changes to this file must be made in core `<https://github.com/owncloud/core/tree/master/config>`_